rosskukulinski/n2n-docker/wayback-worker/README.md

 ### GET /?url=https://github.com/rosskukulinski

 Requests a new screenshot of the specified page.
-The raw png image is streamed back.
+The png image is uploaded to Google Storage Engine and the public URL is returned along with the timestamp.